raazymuhd1/solana-crowdfunding/PROJECT_DESCRIPTION.md

  - please ensure that the `title` & `description` of the campaign didn't exceed the length limitations.
  - ensure that only donate to an existed campaign
  - only a campaign authority that can withdraw from the vault

+ **FRONTEND NOTE**
+  **Improvement** need some improvement as of now, I just saved the new campaign to the `localstorage`, therefore i only read the campaigns that has been saved on the `localstorage` to display it on the `homepage`. because of that, only the campaign creator that able to see the campaign lists on the `homepage`, since it's been saved to the `localstorage` on their browser.
+Hopefully there some understnding from the `Ackee's Team` :)

+   **Reason** due too time limitations, i dont have much time to implement the on-chain data reading on the `homepage`